masudur-rahman/expense-tracker-bot/README.md

 - **Transaction Reports**: Generate transaction reports in PDF format for your chosen duration.

 ## Usage
+The `Expense Tracker Bot` is now available for public use.
+To use this bot, go to Telegram and search for [@XpenseTrackerBot](https://t.me/XpenseTrackerBot)

 Once you are inside the bot inbox,  press `Start` button to start using the Tracker Bot.